davewsmith/lapse/README.md

 Lapse reduces the hassle of setting up a time-lapse shoot from a headless Raspberry Pi.

-Lapso is a command-line app that provides UI that can be accessed from a browser elsewhere on your intranet.
+Lapse is a command-line app that provides UI that can be accessed from a browser elsewhere on your intranet.

 ## Status